 It was already past eleven p.m. and McDonald’s was the only open food chain store and the nearest to Chung King Mansions that will satiate our hunger.

 Our dinner was late and we were all famished.
-Though we were so tired and sleepy, we had a lively dinner while sharing our funny experiences in the airport down to our room.
-We only had few hours to sleep because we will wake up early for our first day adventure in Hong Kong.
+Though we were so tired and sleepy, we had a lively dinner while sharing our funny experiences at the airport down to our room.
+We only had a few hours to sleep because we will wake up early for our first-day adventure in Hong Kong.
 We will go to The Peak and Disneyland.

 I had been to both attractions but I want to visit The Peak again.
 I will skip the rides in Disneyland because I will be exploring tourist attractions which I did not visit yet.
 My friends Dayleen and Amie who were both based in Hong Kong will be my buddies.

-We went back to our rooms to rest and sleep for few hours.
+We went back to our rooms to rest and sleep for a few hours.